apacdev/tools/README.md

 [PREREQUISITE]

 The script is tested on PowerShell 7.0 with Az Modules installed.
 Run the following line in your powershell.
 It's a quick and dirty way to check the running envinroment and setup.
+You may need to run this again after PowerShell 7.0 is installed for the script to run the rest using 'pwsh'.

     powershell -NoProfile -ExecutionPolicy ByPass -Command "Invoke-Expression((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/ms-apac-csu/tools/main/Set-PSEnvironment.ps1'))"

 [USAGE]

 Simply fetch this quota_profiler.ps1 to your local drive and run it in your powershell.
 You can also run the script directly from this repo by running the following command at your powershell prompt:

+[PowerShell 5.1]

+     pwd -NoProfile -ExecutionPolicy ByPass -Command "Invoke-Expression((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/ms-apac-csu/tools/main/quota_profiler.ps1'))"

+[Powershell 7.0]

     powershell -NoProfile -ExecutionPolicy ByPass -Command "Invoke-Expression((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/ms-apac-csu/tools/main/quota_profiler.ps1'))"